mwbowers/mwbowers.github.io/concepts/enhancements/nomad-tools.md

 title: Nomad Tools
 ---

-There are processes in Application development where trivial repetitive segments of code need to be produced or maintained in sync with external resources.
+There are processes in Application development where trivial repetitive segments of code are need to be produced or maintained in sync with external resources.
 For the purposes of the contents of this chapter, we will call these segments `boilerplate` code.

 *Boilerplate code* is often [hidden from the view](/concepts/program-structure/rpg-language-support.html) and made part of the syntax in *Special Purpose* programming languages such as RPG.